swwind/nodejs-fullstack-template/README.md

 # or build all threes parts within one command
 yarn build

+# because of vite build does not check typescript grammar
+# we need to check it manually (it takes a long time!)
+yarn build:check

 # ======== deploy =======

 # after building the project, you can easily start
 # the server via `yarn start` or `node build/main.js`
 yarn start

+# pass --debug, --info, --warn, or --error to
+# set log level, default log level is --info.
+yarn start --debug

+# use -c xxx.json to specify a config file (default ./config.json)
+yarn start -c ~/.example/config.json

+# use --generate to generate a default config file
+yarn start --generate

 # ======== develop =======